slatedocs/slate/source/includes/reference/_transfers.md

 ```

-Almost every country has their own specific originality when it comes to the nitty gritty details of domestic payment systems and money transfer regulations.
+Almost every country has its own specific nuances when it comes to the nitty gritty details of domestic payment systems and money transfer regulations.
-Maximum allowed length of reference text is a good example.
-The US payment system, ACH, supports 10 characters only, but transfers within Mexico allow up to 100 characters and so on.
+The maximum allowed length of reference text is a good example.
+The US payment system, ACH, supports 10 characters only, but transfers within Mexico allow up to 100 characters, and so on.

-Same is true for requirements arising from Anti-Money Laundering regulations adopted in different countries.
-Transfers from and to USD almost always require more details about source of funds and transfer purpose, compared to transfers to EUR or GBP.
+The same is true for requirements arising from Anti-Money Laundering regulations adopted in different countries.
+Depending on the chosen currencies and the amount transfer, either in one go or cumulatively over time, TransferWise may require more details about the customer's source of funds or transfer purpose, for example.

-Endpoint /transfer-requirements exposes all these specific requirements based on specific quote and target recipient account.
+The endpoint `/transfer-requirements` exposes all these specific requirements based on the specific quote and selected target recipient account.

-To make sure that processing of your transfers does not get delayed because of missing details, we highly recommend to verify the transfer requirements before before submitting any transfer.
+To make sure that processing of your customer's transfers does not get delayed because of missing details, we highly recommend to verify the transfer requirements before before submitting any transfer and collecting the data we request from the user using the returned dynamic form.

 ### Request
 **` POST https://api.sandbox.transferwise.tech/v1/transfer-requirements`**<br/>

-1.Prepare request body to create transfer object first.
+1.Prepare the request body to create transfer object first.
-Now post this request body to transfer-requirements endpoint to figure out if there are any other required fields.
+Now post this request body to the `transfer-requirements` endpoint to figure out if there are any other required fields.

 2.Analyze the returned list of fields.
 Our example includes reference, sourceOfFunds and transferPurpose fields.
 Field 'reference' is optional.
 Fields 'sourceOfFunds' and 'transferPurpose' are required and both have